ENSURING SAFE FURNITURE WITHOUT FLAME RETARDANTS

 A comprehensive European fire safety strategy needs to address the causes of fire, modern day fire risks and impact on fire toxicity.

-Flammability standards need to combine objectives of effective fire safety and chemical safety, ending the presumption that fire safety is best met by using flame retardants.
-It shall give special attention to the toxicity of fires caused by the presence of chemicals as a field of growing concern.
-Such strategy should carefully balance the compliancy to flammability requirements with chemical and environmental risks.
+Flammability standards need to combine objectives of effective fire safety,chemical safety and environmental objectives, ending the presumption that fire safety is best met by using flame retardants.
+Special attention should be given to the toxicity of fires caused by the presence of chemicals, as thisis a field of growing concern.

 The promotion of a fire safety culture plays a key role in terms of education to consumers on tools (e.g. sprinklers and fire alarms) and behavioural changes that would increase fire safety and save lives.

 The alliance for flame retardant free furniture proposes an EU approach using smoulder ignition tests instead of open flame tests that require the use of flame retardants.
+In this context, the Alliance for Flame Retardant Free Furniture welcomes the US law mandating nationwide compliance with California’s flammability standard for upholstered furniture.
 This approach takes into account the flammability requirements, chemical exposure and consumers’ protection to make safe fire safety possible.

 In particular the Alliance calls on